Top 11 Questions About Family Nurse Practitioner Qbanks & Certification Exams

 What is ANCC and AANP certification?

 There are two FNP certification options: the American Academy of Nurse Practitioners (AANP) and the American Nurses Credentialing Center (ANCC).
-If you pass the AANP board exam, your credentials will be FNP-C, and if you pass the ANCC board exam, your credentials will be FNP-BC.
+If you pass the AANP exam, your credentials will be FNP-C, and if you pass the ANCC exam, your credentials will be FNP-BC.

-What is an FNP board review Qbank?
+What is an FNP exam review Qbank?

-A question bank (Qbank for short) is a database of multiple-choice questions that helps you prepare for your board exam.
-These questions are in the same format as the ones you’ll see on the actual exam (for example, no “All of the following except…” no “Which of these is incorrect?”) and should cover the topics included on the exam.
+A question bank (Qbank for short) is a database of multiple-choice questions that helps you prepare for your exam.
+These FNP review questions are in the same format as the ones you’ll see on the actual exam (for example, no “All of the following except…” no “Which of these is incorrect?”) and should cover the topics included on the exam.

 The point of a Qbank is to help you simultaneously practice for the exam and learn about each topic (so you can figure out your weak points).
 To help with this, the Rosh Review Qbank includes detailed explanations with every question, including why the correct answer is correct and—just as importantly—why the incorrect answers are incorrect.
 These explanations also include related teaching images that distill the important information.
 And as a bonus, each Rosh Review Qbank question includes a One Step Further question: a short, fact-based question and answer related to the main topic.
 So every question in the Rosh Review Qbank is actually two questions to help further cement your understanding.